ChrisOrgan/Covid_Analysis/README.md

 # Coronavirus Evolution

-This repository contains data and other files for "SARS-CoV-2 Evolution Is Punctuated Over the First Year of the Pandemic".
+This repository contains data and other files for "SARS-CoV-2 Evolution Was Punctuated Over the First Year of the Pandemic".

 ## Contents